encore-media-group/city-arts/wp-content/plugins/sg-cachepress/readme.txt

 * SiteGround account
 * If you're not hosted with SiteGround this plugin WILL NOT WORK  because it relies on a specific server configuration

+Our plugin uses a cookie in order to function properly.
+It does not store personal data and is used solely for the needs of our caching system.

 == Installation ==

 = Automatic Installation =